 c. reducing greenhouse gas emissions, water depletion and other environmental impacts of farming.

 Technical solutions can be effective only when other parts of the food supply chain are effective.
-For example, improved on-farm storage (technology) will not ultimately lead to reductions in food loss (environment) and poor nutrition options (diet) if farmers have no access to a market (economic s);where they can sell their harvest surplus.
-And market access policies need to be implemented if markets will exist.
+For example, improved on-farm storage (technology) will not ultimately lead to reductions in food loss (environment) and improved nutrition (diet) if farmers lack market access (economics)sell their surplus harvest.
+Market access policies need to be implemented if markets will exist.
 Retailers using poor forecasting techniques may place food orders and later cancel them, negating per unit efficiency gains made by food processors.
 Therefore, progress in reducing food loss and waste requires require an integrated supply chain approach i.e. intelligent data and product distribution technology.

 In our food systems, farms and food production have digital nervous systems.